pcdavies/kubernetes-tutorial/KubeNetConfig.md

     wget https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
     ```

-- There are two sections you should modify to enable the vxlan networking backend:
+- You will now edit the **kube-flannel.yml** file.
+There are two sections you should modify to enable the vxlan networking backend:

     After applying the steps below, the net-conf.json section of kube-flannel.yml should look as follows: